Chamonix with an American guide

 - Client hut fees: about €50 per night per person, except about F150 at the Hornli.

 - Client transport: about €25-60 per day, except €100 in Switzerland.
-A rental car will keep our options open beyond the Chamonix valley.
+A rental car is recommended to keep our options open beyond the Chamonix valley.

 - Client food.
 Breakfast and dinner are included with hut fees.